The Towers, Manchester: Shirley Institute

 In 1920 it became the base of the Shirley Institute of the British Cotton Industry Research Association as a research centre dedicated to cotton production technologies.

 A significant contribution to the purchase price of £10,000 was made by William Greenwood, the MP for Stockport, who asked that the building be named after his daughter, Shirley.

 Business Park

 In the early 21st century, the estate land of the Shirley Institute was redeveloped and a new business park was constructed.
+The mansion house remains in use as office space.